threefoldtech/threefold_connect/README.md

 ### DAO

-Inside the app, you can vote on proposals and view the results of your votes.
+Inside the app, you can vote on TFChain proposals and view the results of your votes.

 ### Threefold News